isaacfungg/obsidian/coding/AWS/Complete Study/Need to review.md

 * Answer
 	* Object storage service that offers industry-leading scalability, data availability, security, and performance.
 It can store and protect any amount of data for a range of use cases.
 	* For more general storage cases (not working with ec2)
+	* Designed with native multi-AZ fault tolerance in mind

 #### S3 Tiers
 `S3 Standard`